sdiehl/wiwinwlh/tutorial.md

 forkIO :: IO () -> IO ThreadId
 ```

-Haskell threads are extremely cheap to spawn, using only 1.5KB of RAM depending on the platform and are much
+Haskell threads are extremely cheap to spawn, using only 1.5KB of RAM depending
-cheaper than a pthread in C. Calling forkIO 10<sup>6</sup> times completes just short of a 1s.
-Additionally,
+on the platform and are much cheaper than a pthread in C. Calling forkIO
+10<sup>6</sup> times completes just short of a 1s.
+Additionally, functional
-functional purity in Haskell also guarantees that a thread can almost always be terminated even in the middle
+purity in Haskell also guarantees that a thread can almost always be terminated
-of a computation without concern.
+even in the middle of a computation without concern.

 See: [The Scheduler](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Rts/Scheduler#TheScheduler)

 Sparks
 ------

-The most basic "atom" of paralleism in Haskell is a spark.
-It is a hint to the GHC runtime that a computation
+The most basic "atom" of parallelism in Haskell is a spark.
+It is a hint to the
-can be evaluated to weak head normal form in parallel.
+GHC runtime that a computation can be evaluated to weak head normal form in
+parallel.

 ```haskell